Image Image

 Types of DUI Charges in Williamson County, IL

-In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
-Below are the most frequent DUI charges that drivers in Williamson County, IL encounter.
+DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
+Here are the DUI charge types most commonly seen in Williamson County, IL courts:

 First-Time DUI (Class A Misdemeanor)